z3r0c10wn/wazuh-documentation/source/learning-wazuh/shellshock.rst

 the attacker (linux-agent) will be automatically firewalled off from the Linux lab systems and null routed by the Windows lab system in response to this malicious probe being directed at elastic-server.

-Confirm Wazuh agent on elastic-server monitors the Nginx logs
+Confirm Wazuh agent on elastic-server monitors the NGINX logs
 -------------------------------------------------------------

-The Nginx **access.log** and **error.log** file paths should be monitored by default by the Wazuh agent.
+The NGINX **access.log** and **error.log** file paths should be monitored by default by the Wazuh agent.
 Confirm that these <localfile> sections are indeed present in /var/ossec/etc/ossec.conf:

     .. code-block:: xml